FomTarro/skeletom-net/src/blogs/larvitar.md

 Fortunately (for me), if you *don't* sign back in to online after the event ends, your console doesn't get the memo and continues the event until you do.
 As such, I was able to wait until I got my lucky Mass Outbreak location, well after the event *should* have ended.

 Given infinite time, one would eventually be able to reproduce the odds of finding a Shiny Larvitar with the Rare Mark.
 The same cannot be said for a Shiny Larvitar with the Sandstorm Mark.
 Assuming the Switch logged into online services after September 1st, 2024, thereby ending the event, it does not matter how much time you spend; you will *never* find another Shiny Larvitar with the Sandstorm Mark, because Larvitar will stop spawning where sandstorms occur.
-Therefore, I posit that this makes my Larvitar one of the rarest Pokémon of all time, as a finite number of them will ever exist.
+Therefore, I posit that this makes my Larvitar one of the rarest Pokémon of all time, as *a finite number of them will ever exist*.

 ---